The Bay Islands, Roatan, Utila, Guanaja

-This is a non profit website aimed at providing useful information on the Bay Islands.
-The information provided in this site is aimed at helping people organise a trip there.
+Bayislandsdiver is aimed at providing useful information on the Bay Islands.
+The information provided in this site is aimed at helping people organise a trip there, to become a scuba instructor or do a divemaster internship.
 There is a large amount of personal opinion included in these pages, but its my site so I can say what I like!
-I have been working on Roatan for five years at a few of the dive shops there (mostly at Coconut Tree Divers, West End).
+I have been working on Roatan for 14 years at a few of the dive shops there (mostly at Coconut Tree Divers, West End).
 In my time there I have got to know Roatan pretty well.
 I have also spent about 3 months in Utila so I know a little about that island as well, however there are much more detailed websites out there with info on Utila.
-I hope you find the information useful and please email me with any feedback you have.
+I hope you find the information useful.

 The Honduran Bay Islands (Las Islas de la Bahia) are comprised of eight islands and more than 60 cays resting on the Bonacca Ridge, which is about 40 miles northeast of the north coast of Honduras.
 They are beautiful Caribbean islands which still have a lot of old world charm, although development is increasingly becoming apparent.
 Visiting these islands will leave you with little idea of what Honduras as a country is like, since they suffer from few of the problems seen on the mainland, simply because tourism brings plenty of Dollars to the local economy.